linchpin/mesh/readme.txt

 2. Mesh front end output.

 == Changelog ==

+= 1.1.3=
+* Added exclusion for Mesh Template taxonomies when using WordPress / Yoast SEO
+* Added the ability to select which version of Foundation your theme is using (Defaults to Foundation 5)
+* Fixed interchange on section and block background images

 = 1.1.2=
 * Fixed compatability issue with PHP 5.4 (Thanks @missmuttly anf @tecbrat)